comorment/containers/sphinx-docs/source/index.rst

          Software list
       R.sif
          Software list
-         For more docuemtation on LDpred2 see [scripts] folder. ldsc.sif
+         For more documentation on LDpred2 see [scripts] folder. ldsc.sif
          * reference overview
          * usage exampe